-The language-binding author SHOULD replace these type definitions directly with semantically equal basic language constructs, if possible.
-This MAY include the usage of multiple types for one of the above concepts, depending on the context.
+The language-binding author SHOULD replace these type definitions directly with semantically equal references or value types from the according language.
+This MAY include the creation of new complex language types for one or more of the above concepts, depending on the context.